 The CFN Network is one of the largest commercial fuel programs in the United States, providing access to discount fuel sites along the West Coast.
-Though it saves companies money by offering cost-plus or retail-minus pricing at its sites, the CFN program can be problematic for companies that operate outside of the western states.
+Though it saves companies money by offering cost-plus or retail-minus pricing at its sites, the program can be problematic for companies that operate outside of the western states.
 To fix this, the company created its CFN Fleetwide card, which provides the best of both worlds.
 Customers who opt into the Fleetwide program gain access to both CFN sites and over 57,000 gas stations and truck stops across the country.
-Here are the key items that differentiate the CFN Fleetwide program from the West Coast-only version:
+Here are the key items that differentiate the two programs:

 CFN Fleetwide acceptance